kyla100/AboutMe-1/README.md

 * [Learn Python, Web Crawlers, Website Creation & Data Visualization with Hands-on Projects](https://github.com/RiptideStar/Python)

 ### Summer Intern, Nan Cancer Research Lab at Oregon Health & Science University (OHSU), June - Sept.
 2019
-* Over 400 hours under the supervision of Dr. Nan in his Lab, a leading Cancer Imaging Lab nationwide, I implemented and automated multimodal microscopy with NanoJ-Fluidics using low-cost Lego hardware controlled by ImageJ-based software.
+* In 8 weeks under the supervision of Dr. Nan in his Lab, a leading Cancer Imaging Lab nationwide, I implemented and automated multimodal microscopy with NanoJ-Fluidics using low-cost Lego hardware controlled by ImageJ-based software.
-* Basically, I applied the knowledge I learned from FLL & FTC (robotics competitions) to leverage the Lego robotics hardware to automate the imaging process based on this [research paper published on Nature](https://www.nature.com/articles/s41467-019-09231-9)
+* I applied the knowledge I learned from FLL & FTC (robotics competitions) to automate the imaging process based on this [research paper published on Nature](https://www.nature.com/articles/s41467-019-09231-9) using the Lego robotics hardware.

 ### Lab Assistant, Chemistry Lab at Oregon State University, July - August 2020
 Under the supervision of Dr David Ji, I implemented the data processing program using Python (GitHub below):